SiddhantAttavar/dotfiles/README.md

 # dotfiles
-My personal configuration for Windows, WSL and Termux
+My personal configuration for Windows, WSL and Android

 ## Setup <a name = "setup"></a>
 ### Windows <a name = "windows"></a>